JJB8223/ShakeAndPour/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The View Tier of the Shake and Pour website consists of sixteen components, each with specific roles in managing the user interface and interactions.
+These components handle tasks such as user authentication, product management, order history, shopping cart management, and debugging.
+Together, they form a cohesive system that facilitates user navigation and interaction within the e-store environment.

+ To begin, there are the admin, user, and login components.
+Both admin and user components share similar functionalities, facilitating communication with the backend to modify personal details and view order histories.
+They also handle routing to other pages or components for seamless navigation.
+However, the admin component additionally interacts with the backend to manage kits, while the login component manages user authentication.

+Next, the register and custom-kit components facilitate the creation of new user accounts or custom kits, respectively.
+They gather necessary information and communicate with the backend to add this data.

+For admins, the products, product-detail, and product-search components come into play.
+The products component showcases each product and manages backend interactions for adding and deleting products.
+The product-detail component displays detailed information about each product, while the product-search component handles search functionality and result display.

+Kits serve as the cornerstone of the e-store, facilitating product purchases.
+The kit, kit-search, and kit-display components are involved.
+The kit component retrieves kit information, while kit-search enables product searches and displays results accordingly.
+Kit-display focuses solely on presenting kits, all of which are showcased on the dashboard component, the central hub for Shake and Pour users.

+Every user has access to their order history, managed by the orders and order-search components.
+Orders communicates with the backend to retrieve and display past orders, while order-search offers search functionality and result display.

+The shopping cart component contains selected kits and manages interactions exclusively for users.
+It communicates with the backend to add or remove items and dictates cart display.

+Lastly, the message component serves primarily for debugging during development, functioning akin to a console log.
+While it can be easily re-enabled for development purposes, it is disabled in the live version of Shake and Pour.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.)